Fort McDowell Yavapai Nation

 COMMUNITY PROFILE: The Fort McDowell Yavapai Nation was created by Executive Order in 1903.
 The Reservation is located in the territory of the once nomadic Yavapai people.
 Two important victories have shaped the history of the Nation: The Orme Dam Project and the fight for gaming rights.
 In the 1970s, the community came together with other tribes to successfully fight the construction of the Orme Dam, a project that would have flooded the Reservation and forced members from their homeland.
 And in 1992, tribal members held a three-week standoff with the government, a protest that persuaded the Arizona Governor to sign a gaming compact with the Tribe.
 May 12th is now a tribal holiday honoring that victory.

 The Fort McDowell Yavapai Nation is located 23 miles northeast of Phoenix, Arizona.
-According to the 2010 Census, approximately 971 individuals live on the Reservation which is bordered by the Salt River Pima-Maricopa Indian Community on the south, the Town of Fountain Hills on the west, and the Tonto National Forest on the north and east.
+The Reservation is bordered by the Salt River Pima-Maricopa Indian Community on the south, the Town of Fountain Hills on the west, and the Tonto National Forest on the north and east.
 The Reservation is one of the smallest in Arizona, covering just 40 square miles.
 The Verde River flows north-south through the middle of the Reservation and converges with the Salt River.